mssamhan31/PyNNLF/README.md

 MIT License

 # Acknowledgements
 This project is part of Samhan's PhD study, supported by the University International Postgraduate Award (UIPA) Scholarship from UNSW, the Industry Collaboration Project Scholarship from Ausgrid, and the RACE for 2030 Industry PhD Scholarship.
 We also acknowledge Solcast and the Australian Bureau of Meteorology (BOM) for providing access to historical weather datasets for this research.
+We further acknowledge the use of Python libraries including Pandas, NumPy, PyTorch, Scikit-learn, XGBoost, Prophet, Statsmodels, and Matplotlib.
 Finally, we thank the reviewers and editor of the Journal of Open Source Software for their valuable feedback and guidance.

 # Raising Issue, Contributing, and Support Request
 To report bugs, request features, or suggest improvements, please use the GitHub Issues feature.
 For contributing or seeking support, contact m.samhan@unsw.edu.au.